annacnelson/annacnelson.github.io/_pages/service.md

   address:

 ---
-Throughout my career, have been actively committed to promoting diversity and inclusivity in mathematics through service by building community in my department, in my field, and in my broader community.
+Throughout my career, I have been actively committed to promoting diversity and inclusivity in mathematics through service by building community in my department, in my field, and in my broader community.
 <hr/>

 ### Duke University